gramineproject/graphene/README.rst

    the environment variable ``SGX_SIGNER_KEY``.

-   After signing the application, users may ship the application and Graphene binaries, along with a signed SGX-specific manifest (.manifest.sgx extension), to execute on another SGX-enabled host.
+   After signing the application, users may ship the application and Graphene binaries, along with an SGX-specific manifest (.manifest.sgx extension), the signature (.sig extension), and the aesmd init token (.token extension) to execute on another SGX-enabled host.

 2. Install the Intel SGX SDK and driver